btf-org/flank/README.md

 #### 3. Create a report from a SPROC

-Look for `Import SPROC` on the bottom bar and click it.
+Click on `Import SPROC`, add your DB credentials, then choose a SPROC.
 (This assumes you've already got a database set up with a SPROC you'd like to share)

 ----